Skip to main content

 docker run --restart on-failure:3 nginx

-β€’ Restarts only if container exits with non-zero code
+β€’ Restarts only on non-zero exit code

 always